-- Continued annual reporting on CO2 emissions - Over 20% decrease in CO2 emissions from our baseline year 2006/7 - Introduction of telemetry to all pool cars in order to better track fuel consumption - LED lighting project at St Andrews car park completed. - Motorised pool covers introduced at Riverside Leisure Centre - Improved energy display certificates - Successful One Small Steps staff behaviour change campaigns - Introduction of pool bikes for staff meetings - Voltage reduction trial
+- Continued annual reporting on CO2 emissions - More than 20 per cent decrease in CO2 emissions from our baseline year 2006/7 - Introduction of telemetry to all pool cars in order to better track fuel consumption - LED lighting project at St Andrews car park completed to replace fluorescent tubes. - Motorised pool covers introduced at Riverside Leisure Centre.
+These cover the pool when not in use to retain heat and reduce heating costs. - Improved energy display certificate ratings. - Successful One Small Steps staff behaviour change campaigns. - Introduction of pool bikes for staff meetings. - Domestic voltage reduction trial in our housing stock.